 ABAC Lakeside provides housing for 489 freshmen in two-person and four-person suites.
 Rooms in each suite are fully furnished with a bed, chest of drawers, desk, and chair.
-Kitchenettes in each suite contain a full-size refrigerator, microwave, and sink.
-All utilities, including wireless connectivity and cable television, are provided.
-A cyber café, convenience store, social lounge, laundry facilities, and community kitchen are located on the main floor of Lakeside.
-Study rooms are located throughout the building.
+Kitchenettes in each suite contain a full-size refrigerator,

 ABAC Parking Decals & Guidelines